rafaelvc/belvo-backend-challenge/README.md

 solve them is sufficient).

 - *I see a bottleneck during the User's accounts balance summary API processing.
 My suggestion is to create a database model Account and add the outflow and inflow balances fields to it.
 Then inflow/outflow balances are updated  when the transaction is just added.
-That will prevent using aggregations queries to process account balances diminishing database processing.
+That will prevent using aggregations queries to process account balances diminishing drastically database processing.
 The information asked is just there already computed.*

 - *The same idea might be applied for the User's balance summary by category.
 We should also update the inflow/outflow balances by category for each Transaction which is added.
-That will prevent using aggregations queries to process account balances diminishing database processing.
+That will prevent using aggregations queries to process account balances diminishing drastically database processing.
 The information asked is just there already computed.*

 - *I would use a more robust database such as PostgreSQL.*